What is Shared Hosting

 In fact, except in rare cases, where the website starts big, like an enormous e-commerce shop with hundreds or thousands of products, all sites can run with a shared plan.
 That is, of course, as far as the site hasn’t overgrown the resources at hand.
 But probably every web host (a company that offers web hosting service), will see to your smooth upgrade from any shared hosting plan to one that is more suitable for your growing website.

 There are cases in which a website doesn’t a lot of hits on a daily basis.
 Yet, the hits it gets are more than enough to drain all the resources of the servers, due to the type of website.
-Say a heavy software website might need its own server from the start where a small or/and new website, based on WordPress, for example, won’t need that.
-In fact, getting a server for your WordPress website will leave the machine on stand by for the bigger portion of the time.
+Say a heavy software website might need its own server from the start whereas a small or/and new website, based on WordPress, for example, won’t need that.
+In fact, getting a server for your WordPress website will leave the machine on standby for the bigger portion of the time.
 Therefore, it is an absolutely unnecessary expense.

 Benefits